Download Careers360 App

 Answer:

-The focal length will remain the same for each of the parts in case an asymmetric lens is cut in two parts parallel to the principle axis.
-In such a case the intensity of image that has been formed by every part will be lower in comparison to that of the complete lens.
+The focal length will remain the same for each of the parts in case an asymmetric lens is cut into two parts parallel to the principal axis.
+In such a case, the intensity of the image that has been formed by every part will be lower in comparison to that of the complete lens.

-If there was no cut, then the object would have been at the height of 0.5 cm from the principal axis OO'
+If there were no cut, then the object would have been at a height of 0.5 cm from the principal axis OO'

 Magnification is

-Therefore, the image would have been formed ate 50 cm from the pole and 0.5 cm below the principal axis.
-Thus, with respect to the X-axis passing through the edge of the cut lens, the coordinates of the image are (50\; cm, -1 \; cm).
+Therefore, the image would have been formed at 50 cm from the pole and 0.5 cm below the principal axis.
+Thus, with respect to the X-axis passing through the edge of the cut lens, the coordinates of the image are $(50\; cm, -1 \; cm)$.

 In many experimental set-ups the source and screen are fixed at a distance say D and the lens is movable.
 Show that there are two positions for the lens for which an image is formed on the screen.
 Find the distance between these points and the ratio of the image sizes for these two points.